 Alternatively, you can configure Kerberos to not use AES-256 by removing aes256-cts:normal from the supported_enctypes field of the kdc.conf or krb5.conf file.
-Note that after changing the kdc.conf file, you'll need to restart both the KDC and the kadmin server for those changes to take affect.
-You may also need to recreate or change the password of the relevant principals, including potentially the Ticket Granting Ticket principal (krbtgt/REALM@REALM).
-If AES-256 is still used after all of those steps, it's because the aes256-cts:normal setting existed when the Kerberos database was created.
+After changing the kdc.conf file, you must restart both the KDC and the kadmin server for those changes to take affect.
+You may also need to re-create or change the password of the relevant principals, including potentially the Ticket Granting Ticket principal (krbtgt/REALM@REALM).
+If AES-256 is still used after completing steps, the aes256-cts:normal setting existed when the Kerberos database was created.
 To fix this, create a new Kerberos database and then restart both the KDC and the kadmin server.